eaotnc/project-idea/README.md

 - keep-claim
     when you are angry when you did not claim, focus or conscious use this web page to help you this web show beautiful animation help you focus on breathing in and breathing out
+- make project show case of all framework to display as a demo in github or make it as a boiler plate,
+  example: react make react demo and show how it work how to use props, state setState state management, how to make todo list or anything it can do